cleverhans-lab/confidential-guardian/README.md

 - `image_experiments.ipynb`: Notebook for the image experiments on CIFAR-100 and UTKFace.
 - `tabular_experiments.ipynb`: Notebook for the tabular experiments on Adult and Credit.
 - `regression_experiments.ipynb`: Notebook for the regression experiments.
+- `zkp`: Code for running the zero-knowlegde proofs.
+See [README.md](https://github.com/cleverhans-lab/confidential-guardian/tree/main/zkp) in subfolder for details.

 ## 🎓 BibTeX citation